CORINNE T. FIELD

 2016 Summer Research Support Grant, Schlesinger Library, Harvard University

-2015 Summer Bing Fellowship, Huntington Library, Pasadena, California
+2015 Summer Bing Fellowship, Huntington Library, Pasadena, CA

 2014, 2015 WGS Research Grants